krikun98/Skean/README.md

 [Corne](https://github.com/foostan/crkbd) (thumb cluster).
 The module placement was inspired by [pashutk](https://github.com/pashutk)'s kbd533 project.

 The Skean is a fully wireless split built with E73 nRF52833 modules.
 It's got side-mounted power and reset switches, USB-C ports, fuses and ESD protection.
 It also has 310 mAh batteries in each half - about three times the capacity of a typical "under the nice!nano" battery.
-Despite all that, with specific switches (Alps, Matias or Gateron Cap) and thin PCBs it can be built with 8 mm. standoffs - the same thickness as a regular hotswap Corne.
+Despite all that, with specific switches (Alps, Matias, Gateron Cap or etc.) and thin PCBs it can be built with 8 mm. standoffs - the same thickness as a regular hotswap Corne.
 You are giving up the hotswap capability, but not much else.

+And with the V0.3 hotswap PCB you don't even have to give that up!
+With 301230 batteries between the PCB and plate the Skean can mount regular MX switches while remaining thin and sleek.

 ## Features

 * Wireless with a built-in E73 module
-* ZMK support (currently via a config repo)
+* ZMK support (currently via a config template)
 * Fuses and ESD protection
 * MX or Alps compatibility
-* Meant for 233350 310 mAh batteries
+* Meant for 233350 310 mAh batteries under the PCB or 301230 between the PCB and plate
 * Math-generated silkscreens on some case/plate versions
 * 6 column version also available for 100x150 PCB promos